vadodariyakeyur/github-repo-finder/README.md

 ```
 cd github-repo-finder
-npm install
+yarn install
-npm run dev
+yarn run dev
 ```

-This will start the application in development mode on http://localhost:4173.
+This will start the application in development mode on http://localhost:5173.

 To build the application for production, run:
 ```
-npm run build
+yarn run build
 ```

 ## Features